christ-offer/ez-i18n-webcomponent/README.md

 We set the element as hidden by default - so that it wont show up in the DOM if the user has disabled JS.
 It will then fall back to the hardcoded HTML strings

+It sets the preferred-lang in localStorage, so that it is kept across page reloads.

 ```html
 <html>
   <head>